zxch3n/PomodoroLogger/.github/CONTRIBUTION.md

 ---

-If you are in China, there may be connection problem when setting things up.
+If you are in China, there may be a connection problem when setting things up.

 Before running `yarn`, issue